Modern Baptists: Plot introduction

 Set in the fictional town of Tula Springs, Louisiana, the novel concerns middle-aged bachelor Bobby Pickens, the assistant manager of Sunny Boy Bargain Store and his half-brother F.X.
 A former actor and cocaine dealer, F.X. has just been released from Angola Prison and moves in with Bobby, his presence throwing all Bobby's foibles into sharp relief, leading to mistaken identity, romantic entanglement and a nervous breakdown, climaxing in a Christmas Eve party in a cabin on a poisoned swamp.

 Reception

-Robert Penn Warren commented, "...James Wilcox has made a tale that is realistic and fantastic, painfully comic, and, in a strange way, psychologically penetrating….There is no writer exactly like him.
+Robert Penn Warren commented, "James Wilcox has made a tale that is realistic and fantastic, painfully comic, and, in a strange way, psychologically penetrating….There is no writer exactly like him.
 He is an original."
-On the front page of The New York Times Book Review Anne Tyler wrote, "Every reviewer, no doubt, has methods for marking choice passages in a book.
+On the front page of The New York Times Book Review, Anne Tyler wrote, "Every reviewer, no doubt, has methods for marking choice passages in a book.
 Mine is a system of colored paper clips; yellow means funny.
 Modern Baptists should be thick with yellow clips on every page, but it does even better than that.
 While I was reading it, I laughed so hard I kept forgetting my paper clips.
 Mr. Wilcox has real comic genius.
 He is a writer to make us all feel hopeful."
-Walker Percy called this same novel, "a beauty."
+Walker Percy called the novel "a beauty."